NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 Author: Nikolai Tschacher
 Status: Draft

 *Important:* I am a computer scientist, not a economist or sociologist.
 So please take everything written here with a grain of salt - as always.
 Some of the information is based on educated guesses, other statements are wild guesses.
+I am sharing my thoughts about society and economy because I assume that some of my readers might find it interesting how I think.

 ## Introduction